susgupta/3d_car_show/README.md

 The application was publised using [GitHub Pages](https://pages.github.com/).
 In addition a custom Github action is used to deploy on Github pages.

-Here is link to view the application:
+Here is link to view the application and try it:

 [Sushil G 3D Car Show Demo](https://susgupta.github.io/3d_car_show/)